-The Financial Projections indicate that the Reorganized Debtor should have sufficient cash flow to make the payments required under the Plan on the Effective Date, repay and service debt obligations, and maintain operations on a going-forward basis.
-Accordingly, the Debtor believes that the Plan complies with Section 1129(a)(11) of the Bankruptcy Code.
-As noted in the Financial Projections, however, the Debtor caution that no representations can be made as to the accuracy of the Financial Projections or as to the Reorganized Debtor's ability to achieve the projected results.
+Each of the scenarios set forth in the Financial Projections indicate that the Reorganized Debtor should have sufficient cash flow to make the payments required under the Plan on the Effective Date, repay and service debt obligations, and maintain operations on a going-forward basis.
+Accordingly, the Debtor believes that the Plan complies with Section 1129(a)(11) of the

+Bankruptcy Code.
+As noted in the Financial Projections, however, the Debtor cautions that no representations can be made as to the accuracy of the Financial Projections or as to the Reorganized Debtor's ability to achieve the projected results.
 Many of the assumptions upon which the Financial Projections are based are subject to uncertainties outside the control of the Debtor.
 Some assumptions inevitably will not materialize, and events and circumstances occurring after the date on which the Financial Projections were prepared may be different from and may adversely affect the Reorganized Debtor's financial results.
 See "CERTAIN FACTORS TO BE CONSIDERED" for a discussion of certain risk factors that could affect financial feasibility of the Plan.